pinyuho/prjtracker/README.md

     yarn build
     ```

-3. Set the configuration and ensure choosing the correct target project for deploying
+3. Set the configuration and ensure choosing the correct target project for deploying.

     ```bash
     gcloud init
     ```

-4. Deploy to GCP
+4. Deploy to GCP.

     ```bash
     gcloud app deploy